ACEsuit/ACEpotentials.jl/docs/src/gettingstarted/installation.md

 add ACE1pack
 ```

-you will also need to add the following packages: `ACE1, JuLIP, IPFitting, ASE`.
+Depending on your usage you may also need to add the following packages: `ACE1, JuLIP, ACEfit, ASE`.

 #### Returning to a project